 Preschool: Parents pick up and sign-out their preschooler in one of the preschool classrooms or the preschool playground.

 Grades K – 8: Parents will go to the IDEA Lab to sign their child out of Extended Day.
 If they are not there, they will put a sign on the IDEA Lab door letting you know where afternoon Extended Day pickup is located at.

 The Parent-Student Handbook will provide you with more detailed information regarding policies and procedures on topics such as dress code, absences, birthday treats, field trip chaperone guidelines, behavior guidelines, and much more.
 The current school year’s handbook is provided below, and the handbook is updated annually and is published in early August.
-Each school year, your family will need to review the handbook, sign the acknowledgement form, and then turn that form into your child’s teacher or Summit School’s front office.
+Each school year, your family will need to review the handbook, sign the acknowledgment form, and then turn that form into your child’s teacher or Summit School’s front office.